yuhao-nie/Cloud-dection-in-sky-images/README.md

-# Sun position identification
+# Sun tracking

-This repo provide codes for identifying the sun in a sky image
+This repo provide codes for tracking the sun in a sky image